qorix-group/process_description/process/folder_templates/modules/module_name/component_name/docs/detailed_design/chklst_impl_inspection.rst

    * - IMPL_01_04
      - Are all external libraries used by the component specified in the detailed design?
      - Check the automated dependency analysis.
-       Also make sure ASIL rated units also only use ASIL or FFI rated libraries.
+       Also make sure ASIL rated units also only use ASIL rated libraries.
      -
      -
      -